 Sr. Paulette has an M.A. in Family and Community Relations from Teachers College of Columbia University and a B.A. in History/Education from American International College.
 She completed Columbia University's Institute for Not-For-Profit Management, and has honorary doctorates from St. Francis College and Fordham University.
 Sr. Paulette has received the Robin Hood Hero's Award as well as a Lewis Hine Award.

-Félix V. Matos Rodriguez became the tenth president of Queens College of the City University of New York in August 2014 after five years as president of Hostos Community College, CUNY.
+Félix V. Matos Rodriguez was appointed as the eighth Chancellor of The City University of New York in May 2019, becoming the first Latino educator to serve in this role.
+Previously, he was the president of Queens College.
 His career spans both academia and the public sector.

-From 2006 to 2008, Matos Rodriguez served as Puerto Rico’s cabinet secretary to the Department of Family Services.
+Matos Rodriguez spent five years as the president of Hostos Community College.
+From 2006 to 2008, he served as Puerto Rico’s cabinet secretary to the Department of Family Services.
 Matos Rodriguez has published extensively and taught in the fields of Women’s, Puerto Rican, Caribbean, Latino, and Migration Studies.
 He is a former director of Hunter College’s nationally renowned Center for Puerto Rican Studies.
 Matos Rodriguez has received numerous awards and honors, including the Citizens Union Community Leadership Award and ASPIRA of New York Circle of Achievers Award.
 In 2012, he was the Grand Marshal of NYC’s Puerto Rican Day Parade.

 He is married to Dr. Liliana M. Arabia, a dentist, and they have two sons: Lucas and Juan Carlos.